HolyJoey/HolyScript/README.md

 - Auto Hop Sessions (tbh idk why)
 - No more forbidden word ("Jerry")

-- (Remove JerryScript if comments removed)
+- (Remove JerryScript if not made as a comment)